 Matsuura and Motohashi (2005) document the establishment-level dynamics of entry and exit for the Japanese retail sector and report the exit of establishments with lower labor productivity and the entry of establishments with higher potential for growth in labor productivity between 1997 and 2002.
-Their study clearly suggests that deregulation was efficiency enhancing, but it does not address its effect on prices that potentially lead to consumer welfare improvement because their data set does not contain detailed information on prices.
+Their study clearly suggests that deregulation was efficiency enhancing, but it does not address its effect on prices that could lead to consumer welfare improvement, because their data set does not contain detailed information on prices.
 Ariga, Matsui and Watanabe (2001) report very frequent price changes of curry pastes sold at a supermarket in Japan and propose an original model of dynamic price discrimination, in which the supermarket discriminates among its customers with heterogeneous reservation prices by varying selling prices over time.
 Their empirical findings suggest the strategic nature of pricing among Japanese supermarkets, while their study was limited to the consideration of monopolist behavior.
-Our current study explicitly considers the effect of competition on Japanese supermarkets' pricing strategies.
+Our study explicitly considers the effect of competition on Japanese supermarkets' pricing strategies.

-This study examines the effect of supermarket openings of two national chain stores on incumbents' pricing of national-brand products based on weekly scanner data compiled by a marketing company that precisely records the name of each product with a scanner bar code, the time of sale, the price, and the amount of units sold.
+This study examines the effect of supermarket openings of two national chain stores on incumbents' pricing of national-brand products based on weekly scanner data compiled by a marketing company that precisely records the name of each product with a scanner bar code, the time of sale, the price, and the number of units sold.
 The sales information is accompanied with the exact address of the store location.
-These features of the data enable us to implement the study without paying too much attention to measurement error of the price, timing, and product that are major concerns in previous studies.
+These features of the data enable us to implement the study without paying too much attention to measurement error of the price, timing, and product, which is a major concern in previous studies.
 In addition, the detailed geographic information enables us to control for unobserved market heterogeneity across regions over time.
 Stores located within 1.5 kilometers are defined as treatment stores, while those located within a 15-minute driving distance but further than 3 kilometers are defined as control stores.
 This fine definition of treatment and control groups presumably controls for common unobserved local demand shocks.

 The examination of scanner data clearly shows a drastic price decline between 1999 and 2007 for all six items in the analysis sample: curry paste, bottled tea, instant noodles, instant coffee, detergent, and toothpaste.
 The analysis results reveal that stores in the treatment group reduce the prices of national brand curry paste, bottled tea, and instant noodles by 0.4 percent to 3.1 percent after the opening of a new supermarket compared with stores in the control group.
 In contrast, we find very limited or no effects on detergent or toothpaste.
-We also confirm that the new entrants induce the exits of incumbent stores.
+The magnitude of incumbents' price reduction is larger in markets where preexisting conditions were not competitive (i.e., there was only one supermarket in the market area) than markets where it was competitive (i.e., there were 3 or more supermarkets in the market area).
+Also, the entry reduces incumbents' prices only when the entrants are similar in terms of floor area; when general merchandise stores (GMS) enter the market, existing large-scale supermarkets do not reduce their prices.
+These empirical results are consistent with the theoretical prediction that entry promotes competition in markets where preexisting conditions were not competitive, and the entry is competition-promoting where entrants are close substitutes for incumbents.